canonical-labs/kaggle-kubeflow-tutorial/gcp/README.md

 # Creating a VM for the kaggle-kubeflow tutorial

-From this directory, you should run the following commands to create the initial VM and log in.
+From this directory, you should run the following commands to create the initial VM and ssh in.
 It is important that you set the project id first, there are sensible defaults for everything
 else:

 ```
 export GCP_PROJECT=<the Project Id of the project you created>

+# This creates a firewall rule that allows any IP address to access certain ports
 ./network_create.sh

+# This will create a VM instance, with the firewall rule applied
 ./compute_create.sh

+# This will copy the scripts in the parent directory, so that you can follow the instructions on the top level README.
+./copy_scripts.sh

+# This will log you into the VM, once it is up and running.
 ./compute_ssh.sh
 ```